MELISSA BLOCK, Host:

 FEIFER: It's wonderful living here, she said, before reading poetry about her native town.
 Udavenko says she doesn't believe the area is contaminated.

-Ms. IRINA BOYARCHUK (Chernobyl Resident): (Through Translator) We all thought the nuclear power station was the safest kind in existence.
+IRINA BOYARCHUK: (Through Translator) We all thought the nuclear power station was the safest kind in existence.
 The town was built so close because the reactors were supposed to have been so well outfitted.
 We thought nothing dangerous could happen.

-Ms. LUIDMILLA KAMAGORTSOVA (Legislator, Russia): (Through Translator) It was an atomic bomb, I can't call it anything else, that spewed radiation over 74,000 acres.
+LUIDMILLA KAMAGORTSOVA: (Through Translator) It was an atomic bomb, I can't call it anything else, that spewed radiation over 74,000 acres.
 And it's all still there, untouched, except for the most minimal measures.